 Kate Birchall, Ass Dip Soc Science, IBCLC

 Kate has been working in a Melbourne south eastern suburb at Cabrini Hospital Maternity Unit for 30 years (IBCLC for 25 years), in the postnatal ward & Breastfeeding Clinic.
 During that time she has Cert IV in Assessment & Workplace; facilitated the Cabrini Breastfeeding Chat Nights (professional education session for CERPS); and served on the Victorian ALCA Committee (Australian Lactation Consultants Association).
-For the past 2 years she has been running the Breastfeeding Clinic and as a lactation specialist on the ward.
+Kate has been running the Breastfeeding Clinic since 2012, as a lactation specialist on the ward.